 At times there's an exciting hint of Lord Of The Flies savagery, at others, Moonrise Kingdom is a dreamy Wendy and The Lost Boys Neverland.
 Lord Of The Flies and Peter Pan are of course literary classics about children on the cusp of adulthood, wrestling with their feelings about such supposedly adult concerns as violence and sex, (or, more politely, love).
 One of Moonrise Kingdom's great strengths is in its recognition that children aren't innocent until sixteen and then suddenly adults, but capable of experiencing incredibly strong emotions for each other.
 It's a sensitive subject, sensitively handled by Anderson and Roman Coppola's script, which doesn't condescend to these kids, or make us feel perverse watching them fall for each other.
 I'd say it's Anderson's best film since Tenebaums.

-It's doubtful this will win over any outright Anderson sceptics, but as someone who wasn't sure about a couple of his more recent films, this is an exciting reaffirmation of talent.
+In a nutshell: It's doubtful this will win over any outright Anderson sceptics, but as someone who wasn't sure about a couple of his more recent films, this is an exciting reaffirmation of talent.

 Please wait while this video loads.
 If it doesn't load after a few seconds you may need to have Adobe Flash installed.